Mehar-Nafis/Terraform_GCP_OpenText/Lab1-Creating an VM Instance in GCP and Installing Terraform.md

 To begin, log in to GCP Console.

-### Task-1: LAunch a Ubuntu VM and Install Terraform
+### Task-1: Launch a Ubuntu VM and Install Terraform
 * Navigate to `VM Instances`
 * Click on `CREATE INSTANCE`
 * Name : TerraformServer`